-Whether you’re an old pro at towing trailers or going on your first tow trip, our Fleet Team has some quick tips for you.
+Whether you’re an old pro at towing or going on your first tow trip, our Fleet Team has some quick tips for you when traveling with a boat, camper, or trailer hitched.
 Proper trailer set up and maintenance are key to completing your trip safely.

 If you’re a first time tower, be sure to get a little practice towing before you head off on your trip.
 Keep in mind that towing a trailer (or boat or camper) will affect your car’s acceleration, braking, and steering.